skmpf/ansible-pi/README.md

 This repository contains Ansible tasks needed to set up the following modules on RPI:

 - System updates and essential packages
-- Git configuration
 - SSH hardening with security best practices
+- Docker from OS repositories (works on Raspberry Pi OS and Ubuntu)
 - ZeroTier VPN (optional)
-- Docker from OS repositories
+- Dotfiles setup (optional)

 ## Getting started